 d.
 Montclair State University seeks to remove barriers that prevent students from seeking the medical attention they need in emergency situations.

-- a.
-Students who seek emergency medical attention for themselves or for whom medical assistance was sought related to consumption of alcohol will not be charged with violations of the Montclair State University Code of Conduct associated with that consumption (specifically: Section II, Letter B.), provided they comply with the following conditions:
+a.
+Students who seek emergency medical attention for themselves or for whom medical assistance was sought related to consumption of alcohol and/or drug overdose will not be charged with violations of the Montclair State University Code of Conduct associated with that action (specifically: Section II, Letter B and/or Letter.
+I.), provided they comply with the following conditions:

 I. The student subsequently completes an evaluation, ECHO, and any recommended treatment at the University Counseling and Psychological Services (CAPS) Center.